Daniel Pelka Serious Case Review (SCR)

 - letters of concern are sent directly to a named professional

-This free special report considers how safeguarding in schools could be improved and looks at this case from a school perspective.
-The report aims to reflect on what the school knew at the time and not what could be understood with hindsight from other agencies or from the subsequent police investigation.
+This case study considers how safeguarding in schools could be improved and looks at this case from a school perspective.
+The study aims to reflect on what the school knew at the time and not what could be understood with hindsight from other agencies or from the subsequent police investigation.

 This report draws on information contained in the Serious Case Review (SCR) by Coventry Local Safeguarding Children Board (LSCB) which was published in September 2013.
 Additional information has been sourced from court reports.
 The report documents the chronology of the school’s actions and the information they had in the six months he was a pupil.
 The perspective of other agencies can be found in the SCR.